Olamyy/pypayant/README.md

 ## Contributing

-For contributing, fork the repo, make your  changes and create a pull request.
+To contribute, fork the repo, make your  changes and create a pull request.